Find answers to commonly asked questions below.

 Our implementation process is meticulously designed to ensure efficiency and effectiveness, consisting of three key steps:

-Identification: We begin by identifying small-scale producers within our customer’s supply chain and locating suitable healthcare providers in nearby areas.
+Identification: We begin by identifying producers and workers within our customer’s supply chain and locating suitable healthcare providers in nearby areas.

-Enrollment: Through the use of community health workers, we then enroll both small-scale producers and healthcare providers into our program.
+Enrollment: Through the use of community health workers, we then enroll producers, workers and healthcare providers into our program.
 These workers are rewarded for their efforts via mobile micro-payments, encouraging their performance and involvement.

-Operation and Oversight: To ensure the program operates smoothly, we focus on verifying the eligibility of participating small-scale producers, carefully reviewing reimbursement claims to prevent fraud, and ensuring healthcare providers receive their payments for services rendered within a 72-hour window.
+Operation and Oversight: To ensure the program operates smoothly, we focus on verifying the eligibility of participating producers and workers, carefully reviewing reimbursement claims to prevent fraud, and ensuring healthcare providers receive their payments for services rendered within a 72-hour window.

 Elucid adopts a partner-agnostic approach, collaborating with a diverse range of health facilities that span both public and private sectors, including faith-based organizations.
 Our primary criterion for partnership is the facility’s ability to offer high-quality and accessible care to the communities we serve.
 In rural areas, the majority of these health facilities tend to be public.
 Additionally, we ensure our network includes at least one referral hospital and a pharmacy for each program.